hummerd/glmt/readme.md

 ## Notifications

-GLMT can notify your team about created MR. Currently only slack notifications through webhook messages are supported.
+GLMT can notify your team about created MR. Currently slack (through webhook messages) and telegram notifications are supported.
+Notification message also support message templating.

-`notifier.slack_web_hook`  "": { // Notification parameters
-    "": {

 ## Mentions